cohoe/workstation/README.md

 * Power settings for UPS desktop
 * vbox needs version bump
 * Static versions need centralized.
 Like plex :(

-### Desktop
-Bugs:
-* PulseAudio was DOA with a crappy default.pa file
+* Grub handling for EFI
+* Grub config for resolution (http://forums.fedoraforum.org/showthread.php?t=306271)
-* Why is acpid installed?
+* Purge acpid

-Misc Issues:
+* Power button settings
+* smb-mount and network gvfs mount should be off
+* Thumbnails should be always
 * MIME Types (xdg-mime default foo.desktop foo/bar)
+* PulseAudio was DOA with a crappy default.pa file on IG88.
+Whats up with that?
+* NVIDIA kernel modules